- What Affidavit of Support do I need?

 - You’re a spouse or a child who’s self-petitioning and has an authorized form I-360, Petition for Widow or Widower, Amerasian or Special Immigrant.

 The form I-134 is generally utilized by individuals who’re non-immigrants and are required to overpower the charge of inadmissibility.

-For instance, you’re trying to obtain a B-2 visitor visa in order to visit some relative in the United States.
+For instance, you’re trying to obtain a B-2 visitor visa in order to visit some relatives in the United States.
 In this case, you’re required to showcase that you’ve adequate funds or sufficient financial means to financially support yourself while in the United States.
 In the event you do not have sufficient financial resources, your relative in the United States could obtain the form I-134 and file it on your behalf.

 However, in case you’re trying to procure a K-1 visa, then your fiancé is required to submit the form I-134 on your behalf.

 How much is the fee for Affidavit of Support?

 The fee for Affidavit of Support is usually $120 per case for reviewing when forms are filed in the United States.
 Only one fee is charged even if the financial supporters are more than one with a single case.

 Fee can be paid online at the given website ceac.state.gov.
 For logging into this site, the petitioner will be needing the NVC case number along with Invoice Identification Number.

 For the processing of an affidavit of support, the USCIS does not charge any fee.
 However, the NVC does cost $88 in the event the processing of the application has been done outside of the United States.

 In case you’re trying to obtain an Affidavit of Support, here’s your complete guide: